GCD-DDPM: A Generative Change Detection Model Based on Difference-Feature Guided DDPM: METHODOLOGY

-The noise suppression module can be considered a learnable version of frequency filters, which are widely applied in digital image processing \cite{NoiseMinimize}.
-Unlike spatial attention, it globally adjusts the components of specific frequencies, enabling it to learn to constrain the high-frequency component for adaptive integration.
+The noise suppression module discussed above can be considered as an adaptive frequency filter commonly employed in digital image processing.
+In sharp contrast to conventional spatial attention, the proposed module can learn to constrain the high-frequency component for adaptive integration by globally adjusting filtering frequencies.